bowles123/CS-5050-Projects/Assignment2/README.md

-#Memoization & Dynamic Programming
+#NIM
-Uses dynamic programming and memoization to solve a simply game problem of whether there is a forced win at the position or not
+Uses three different algorithms to solve the NIM problem for a particular state, whether there is a forced win or not Algorithms used:
+- Naive Recursive Algorithm
+- Memoized Algorithm with Cache
+- Dynamic Programming Algorithm with Cache